 Want to be sure you are rested for your final road trip this summer?
-Visit Koala® Center for Sleep & TMJ Disorders we have Multiple Locations Across the US.
+Visit Koala® Center For Sleep & TMJ Disorders we have Multiple Locations Across the US.
 Call us today or request an appointment online.
 Serving Patients From All Over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Columbia MO, Kansas City MO, El Paso TX, Wausau WI
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 As the end of summer approaches, many Americans will be packing up their cars for one last family vacation before school begins again and cooler temperatures return.
 While there are many elements that go into planning a successful road trip, one of the most important considerations is safety.
 According to data from the Department of Transportation, summer, not winter, is the most dangerous season on the roads.
 The increased risk is due to increased road congestion from vacationers and tourists as well as road construction.
 As such, it is more important than ever to be alert while driving during the summer.

 Each year the National Highway Traffic Safety Administration (NHTSA) issues safety tips for summer drivers, which include staying off of your phones while driving, taking frequent stops to stretch, eat and drink, and changing drivers or stopping overnight if you’re feeling tired or drowsy.
 This last tip is especially important because drowsy driving is a major contributor to vehicular crashes.
 According to the NHTSA, it accounts for at least 100,000 motor-vehicle crashes and over 1500 deaths each year.